 If you say so.
-I thought maybe you were crying because Maurice White died.
+I thought maybe you were crying because Maurice White of Earth, Wind and Fire died.

-Mom, I’m sure it is very sad; but, if you ask me, the cruellest of all sins is that a brilliant and funny man is gone.
+Mom, I’m sure it is very sad; but, if you ask me, the cruelest of all sins is that a brilliant and funny man is gone.

 Who, George Burns?